Johnston Press hails ‘milestone’ first half as revenues rise

 Newspaper publisher Johnston Press today hailed a strong half-year performance including a double-digit hike in digital advertising revenues and audience numbers.

-The owner of this newspaper and hundreds of other local titles and news websites, plus national newspaper The i, reported 4.6 per cent rise in overall revenues, excluding classifieds, for the 26 weeks to 1 July.
+The owner of the Lancashire Post, Blackpool Gazette, Wigan Observer and Burnley Express and hundreds of local titles and news websites, reported 4.6 per cent rise in overall revenues, excluding classifieds, for the 26 weeks to 1 July.

 Digital advertising revenues jumped by 14.8 per cent, excluding classifieds, year-on-year, while digital audiences grew 15 per cent to a record high of 26.5 million unique users a month.